RehamAbbady/RTCAudioRecording/README.md

 ## Generic steps
 ### Get ICE servers
-first, get ICE servers and their credential
+first, get ICE servers and their credentials
 ### Initialize peer connection
 after initializing peer connection, create an audio transceiver and choose the transceiver direction (Send,Receive or both), in this case, it's Receive then create a data channel